Sopur/Discord-user-bots/README.md

         },
         components: [], // Message components (Not optional, must be an array, can be unset for default) (Default empty array)
         stickers: [], // Stickers to go with your message (Not optional, must be an array, can be unset for default) (Default empty array)
+        attachments: [
-        attachments: [ // Message attachments (optional, must be an array) "path/to/file", // Attachment item can be string (file location)
+            // Message attachments (optional, must be an array) "path/to/file", // Attachment item can be string (absolute path to the file)

             // Or can be an object for attachment detail {
                 path: "path/to/file", // File location (Not optional, must be string)
                 name: "custom-file-name.jpg", // File name (optional, must be string) (Default is base name of file)
-                description: "File description" // Attachment description (optional, must be string) (Default is empty) }
+                description: "File description", // Attachment description (optional, must be string) (Default is empty) },
         ],
     }
 );